AntonioMrtz/SpotifyElectron/README.md

 * Add new extra functionality that could improve the original app.
 * Cross platform app with only one codebase.
 * Build a landing page for reaching users and portray all the goals, technologies and software processes.
-* Release a docker image that eases the deploy process in every deploy enviroment.
+* Use docker to ease local development and production deployment
 ---